-- For the past three years (2015-2017), the program has achieved above a 91% success rate for participants achieving their HSC.
+- Between the years (2015-2017), the program has achieved above a 91% success rate for participants achieving their HSC.

-- For the past three years (2014-20, more than 85% of participants have successfully transitioned into employment, training and/or tertiary education within 6 months of leaving high school.
+- Between the years (2014-20, more than 85% of participants have successfully transitioned into employment, training and/or tertiary education within 6 months of leaving high school.